 Penn State's schedule of courses lists course availability.
 Although the course numbers, times, and availability on the University registrar's schedule of courses are correct, their prerequisites differ.
 Access the course description page to learn about Penn State Great Valley course offerings and prerequisites.

-Spring 2020 Course Offerings
+Fall 2020 Course Offerings

-Spring I Term:
+Fall I Term:

 - STAT 500 - Applied Statistics

-- SWENG 861 - Software Construction
+- SWENG 581 - Software Testing

-Spring II Term:
+Fall II Term:

-- DAAN 897 - Deep Learning
+- DAAN 862 - Deep Learning (Prerequisite: STAT 500)

 Fall I and II Term: